- How To Conduct An Investigation Step By Step: Approaches and Best Practices

-If the investigation did uncover violations, you will need to establish adequate disciplinary measures depending on the type of misconduct.
+If the investigation uncovers violations, you will need to establish fair disciplinary measures.
+It is depending on the type of misconduct.

 Finally, if you have to report about the incident to the public, decide how you will formulate your message.
 Hire a PR agency, if you must: you want to have as much control as you can over words and statements that may impact your company reputation.

-While soft-skills and ethics are important for successful internal investigations, technical tools like Audext can also be of great help.
+Soft-skills and ethics are important for successful internal investigations.
+But technical tools like Audext can also be of great help.
 More specifically, here’s how transcription software may assist investigators:

-When it comes to uncovering the truth, witness testimonials can spill the light on the subject and support documented evidence.
-Depending on the scope of the investigation, the number of witnesses that you have to interview may vary, and the summary that you make after each interview has to be accurate.
+When it comes to uncovering the truth, witness testimonials can spill the light on the subject.
+And it supports documented evidence.
+Depending on the scope of the investigation, the number of witnesses that you have to interview may vary.
+And the summary that you make after each interview has to be accurate.

 The time factor also matters: you have to transcribe the facts while you still remember them.
 You may also have to hurry up to prevent negative publicity.
-Audext saves valuable time by converting the interview directly into text and leaves zero room to misinterpretations.
+Audext saves valuable time by converting the interview into text.
+And it leaves zero room to misinterpretations.

-If you need to prevent fraudulent activity, regular meeting/corporate call transcription may help you identify suspicious phrases or non-typical conversation patterns and set you on the right track.
+Do you need to prevent fraudulent activity, regular meeting/corporate call transcription?
+It may help you identify suspicious phrases or non-typical conversation patterns and set you on the right track.

 You may have to do it covertly, sanctioned by corporate authorities, in-line with the corporate policies and ethics.
-One way or the other, Audext not only transcribes meeting recordings to text, but also stores it so that you can access it for reference anytime whenever you need to.
+One way or the other, Audext not only transcribes meeting recordings to text.
+It also stores it so that you can access it for reference anytime whenever you need to.

-Conversation recordings and transcriptions are a regular practice at companies with customer service departments.
-Even if your employees use ready-made scripts as they talk to customers, miscommunications still happen and may lead to complaints.
+Conversation recordings and transcriptions are a regular practice.
+Even if your employees use ready-made scripts as they talk to customers, miscommunications still happen.
+And may lead to complaints.